Peripheral Nerve Disorder Care

 Nerve Injuries

-Trauma and sometimes even other surgical procedures can result in paralysis and disability in particular nerves.
+Trauma and sometimes even other surgical procedures can result in paralysis and disability affecting specific nerves.
 Our peripheral nerve experts can treat these nerve injuries (including brachial plexus and facial nerve injuries) and restore function.

 Personalized Care Plan

-We get to know patients so we can work with you to develop a customized plan that meets your goals and improves your quality of daily living.
-This can include non-surgical treatments as well as surgery.
+We get to know you so we can develop a customized plan that aligns with your goals and improves your daily quality of life.
+This can include nonsurgical treatments and surgery.

 Nonsurgical Treatment for Peripheral Nerve Disorders